CTalvio/Ultrachromic/README.md

 <br />

 # How to
 To use the theme copy paste one of the presets, or follow the instructions to create a custom combination, paste that into "Dashboard>General>Custom CSS" and click save, it will apply immediately server-wide to all users on top of any theme they may be using.
-To remove the theme, clear the "Custom CSS" field and then click save.
+To remove the theme, clear the "Custom CSS" field and then click save. **Adding modules after a preset may or may not work**, do not open issues if you try to do things this way.
+Either use a preset, or custom combination, not a mix both, this is not a use case I will be testing and guaranteeing to work.

 **NOTE: Theme may not work when using reverse proxy**, check the bottom section of this readme for more info.